- Non-Research Specialties

 - 20th Century

 I love using unusual sources and social history to solve puzzles.
 I also do short-term tasks like obtaining copies of documents from area repositories, and I provide coaching to researchers who are stuck.
 I visit various repositories in Suffolk & Middlesex counties in metro Boston.
 I have a special interest in researching people, families, and communities that have been marginalized in surviving records.
 My research focuses include (but are not limited to) colonial-era New England; researching enslaved and recently free Northerners; researching emigrants' British Isles ancestors and relatives; tracking migratory families; researching immigrants, from the colonial era to the 20th century; and helping edit and design family history books.

 I had been helping people with pro bono projects for several years, and after completing Boston University's Certificate in Genealogical Research in 2010, I began taking paying clients.
-I have since completed the ProGen Study Group (2010-12); "Writing Family History Narratives and Other Genealogical Works" (2011) and "Civilly Uncommon: Advanced Legal Analysis for Genealogists" (2014), Boston University advanced genealogical courses; "Pre- and Post-Slavery Research" at the Midwest African-American Genealogical Institute (2016); "Practical Genetic Genealogy" at the Genealogical Research Institute of Pittsburgh (2016); “African-Native American Research” at the Midwest African-American Genealogical Institute (2020); and "Researching New York: Resources and Strategies" at the Institute of Genealogy and Historical Research (2020); and "From Sea to Shining Sea: Researching our Ancestors' Migrations in America" at the Salt Lake Institute of Genealogy (2021, Week 1); "The Pennsylvania German and Research in the Keystone State" at the Salt Lake Institute of Genealogy (2021, Week 2); and "Writing and Documenting for Peer Review" at SLIG Academy for Professionals (2021); as well as taking additional courses and attending numerous conferences, seminars, lectures, etc.
+I have since completed the ProGen Study Group (2010-12); "Writing Family History Narratives and Other Genealogical Works" (2011) and "Civilly Uncommon: Advanced Legal Analysis for Genealogists" (2014), Boston University advanced genealogical courses; "Pre- and Post-Slavery Research" at the Midwest African-American Genealogical Institute (2016); "Practical Genetic Genealogy" at the Genealogical Research Institute of Pittsburgh (2016); “African-Native American Research” at the Midwest African-American Genealogical Institute (2020); "Researching New York: Resources and Strategies" at the Institute of Genealogy and Historical Research (2020); and "From Sea to Shining Sea: Researching our Ancestors' Migrations in America" at the Salt Lake Institute of Genealogy (2021, Week 1); "The Pennsylvania German and Research in the Keystone State" at the Salt Lake Institute of Genealogy (2021, Week 2); and "Writing and Documenting for Peer Review" at SLIG Academy for Professionals (2021); as well as taking additional courses and attending numerous conferences, seminars, lectures, etc.

 My personal research has given me skills in tracking migratory people, both between and within countries, and has exposed me to a wide range of record sets and types of research.
 Some of the record sets I especially enjoy using are school records, historical newspapers, court records, tax records, account books, notarial records, maps, and cemetery records, as well as using DNA test results as a complement to traditional research methods.